danielroe/nuxt-vitest/README.md

 When you run your tests within the Nuxt environment, they will be running in a [`happy-dom`](https://github.com/capricorn86/happy-dom) environment.
 Before your tests run, a global Nuxt app will be initialised (including, for example, running any plugins or code you've defined in your `app.vue`).

-This means you should be take particular care not to mutate the global state in your tests (or, if you have, to reset it afterwards).
+This means you should take particular care not to mutate the global state in your tests (or, if you have, to reset it afterwards).

 ## 🛠️ Helpers